firecat53/keepmenu/README.rst

   [dmenu_passphrase] section of config.ini will override those in [dmenu] so you can, for example, set the normal foreground and background colors to be the same to obscure the passphrase.
+- New sets of characters can be set in config.ini in the `[password_chars]` section.
+A new preset for each custom set will be listed in addition to the default presets.
+If you redefine one of the default sets (upper, lower, digits, punctuation), it will replace the default values.
+- New preset groups of character sets can be defined in config.ini in the `[password_char_presets]` section.
+You can set any combination of default and custom character sets.
+A minimum of one character from each distinct set will be used when generating a new password.
+If any custom presets are defined, the default presets will not be displayed unless they are uncommented.

 ..
 Warning:: If you choose to store your database password into config.ini, make sure to `chmod 600 config.ini`.
 This is not secure and I only added it as a